MichaelTague/cs50-python/project/README.md

      Final Payment:  $708.16 on payment #359 (1 short of full term)

-If all four fieds are supplied, only the "Final Payment" is determined, no adjustments to stated Principal, Interest, Term, or Payment is made.
+If all four questions are supplied, no calculation (or adjustment) is performed, only the "Final Payment" is determined.

 If as a result, the "Final Payment" exceeds the "Loan Payment", it is considered a balloon payment and will be presented like this:

       Final Payment:  $3,167.96 (a balloon payment which included $2,139.96 of remaining principal)

-After the loan summary, the user is asked if they want an "Amortization Table (Y/N)", if yes, one is provided:
+After the loan summary, the user is asked if they want an "Amortization Table (Y/N)", if yes, one is provided, e.g.:

     #        Payment         Interest        Reduction        Principal
     0    -----------      -----------      -----------         3,000.00